Why Are Flights So Expensive Right Now? | Cost of Flying in 2023

 Yes.
 That's undeniable.
 You've no doubt seen some eye-popping prices on flights lately.

 It's not just you.
-Data released by the U.S. Bureau of Labor Statistics' Consumer Price Index shows a 25.6% increase in airfare from last January to January 2023.
-That means right now, on average, Americans are paying a quarter more for flights than they did a year ago.
-And, that year-over-year number has been even higher in previous months.
+Data released by the U.S. Bureau of Labor Statistics' Consumer Price Index shows a 17.7%% increase in airfare from March 2022 to this March.
+That means right now, on average, Americans are paying almost 20% more for flights than they did a year ago.
+That year-over-year number has been even higher in previous months.

 But hold up: That doesn't mean every single flight is more expensive.
 “Average airfare” is made up of millions of individual fares.
 Some are no doubt higher … but there are still many great deals out there for cheap flights.
 The trick is knowing how, when, and where to find them.